Photo: Me in 1966.

 The next morning, I dreaded getting up.
 It was time to confront mother-in-law.
 “Evelyn, I’m know I’m not cut out to be a potato peeler.
 I can do better than a job from the depths of Hell.
 I’m not going back!”

 She proceeded to give me a loud lecture about being too snooty for my ‘britches.”
 I didn’t care.
 That was a valuable lesson in the importance of education.
 I needed a college degree!
 Although my education was sporadic due to an unconventional but more-fun-than-anyone-dares-to-hope-for life, I eventually went back to school with the goal of earning a degree.
 In the meantime, I took jobs in a fabric store and in a Woolworth’s.
 I worked as a waitress and sold Avon.
-I made custom-designed children’s clothing.
-I was sometimes an in-home babysitter.
+I made custom-designed children’s clothing, and worked as an in-home babysitter.
 I would do anything but a factory job.

 Jesus can peel his own damned potatoes.